srct/whats-open/CONTRIBUTING.md

 What's nice about the statement itself is that when the commit is merged, the issue will auto close.

+If neither of these situations are the case (breaking changes or issue closing) then feel free to omit the footer.

 [coc]: https://studentconduct.gmu.edu/wp-content/uploads/2011/09/2016-17-Code-of-Student-Conduct.pdf
 [gitlab]: https://git.gmu.edu/srct/whats-open
 [style-guide]: https://www.python.org/dev/peps/pep-0008/